joshualylelovell/Foundation-Lightning-Talk/README.md

 ## "The most advanced responsive front-end framework in the world." (or so they say)

-Foundation is a responsive front-end framework.
-Foundation provides a responsive grid and HTML and CSS UI components, templates, and code snippets, including typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
+Foundation is a responsive front-end framework, providing a responsive grid and HTML and CSS UI components, templates, and code snippets, including typography, forms, buttons, navigation and other interface components, as well as optional JavaScript extensions.
 Foundation is maintained by ZURB and is an open source project.